Interested in starting a Student Led Project (SLP)?

 - Decide the leadership structure of the project depending on what is relevant for your project.

-- The Project will attend a compulsory initial SU development meeting and Health and Safety training.
+- The Project will attend a compulsory initial SU development meeting and group leader training.

 - The Project will abide by SU policies, i.e. Equality and Diversity policy, alcohol at events policy etc.